About the Artwork

 A Connoisseur’s Choice: From the Collection of Paul L. Grigaut.
 Exh. cat., Univeristy of Michigan Museum of Art.
 Ann Arbor, 1969, no. 52.

 Hood, Graham, Kathleen Pyne, and Nancy Rivard.
 “American Paintings Acquired during the Last Decade.”
-Bulletin of the DIA 55, 2 (1977): pp. 84-87.
+Bulletin of the DIA 55, no. 2 (1977): pp. 84-87.

 Weidman, Jeffrey.
 “William Rimmer: Creative Imagination and Daemonic Power.”
-Art Institute of Chicago Centennial Lectures.
-Museum Studies.
-10 (1983): pp. 560-570.
+Art Institute of Chicago Centennial Lectures, Museum Studies 10 (1983): pp. 560-570.

 “Family Art Game.”
-DIA Advertising Supplement.
-Detroit News (April 29, 1984): p.
-4 (ill.).
+Detroit News, April 29, 1984, p.
+4 (ill.)
+[DIA Advertising Supplement].

 William Rimmer: A Yankee Michelangelo.
 Exh. cat., Art Museum/Fuller Memorial.
-Brockton, MA, 1985, pp. 64-65, no. 26.
+Brockton, Massachusetts, 1985, pp. 64-65, no. 26.

 Kindly share your feedback or any additional information, as this record is still a work in progress and may need further refinement.